sn0opy/toothpaste/README.md

 ### Setup

 - Clone the repo / download the .zip file from Github
-- Ff you rename the folder, also change `RewriteBase` in `.htaccess`
+- If you rename the folder, also change `RewriteBase` in `.htaccess`
 - Check write permissions on `tmp/` and `data/` folder
 - Done